ietf-wg-privacypass/base-drafts/draft-davidson-pp-protocol.md

 - `ERR_MAX_EVALS`: Error occurred when a client attempted to invoke server issuance with a number of inputs that is larger than server-specified max_evals value.
-- `ERR_PROOF_VALIDATION`: Error occurred when a client is unable to verify the proof that is part of the server's response.
+- `ERR_PROOF_VALIDATION`: Error occurred when a client attempted to verify the proof that is part of the server's response.
-- `ERR_DOUBLE_SPEND`: Error occured when a client has attempted to redeem a token that has already been used for authorization.
+- `ERR_DOUBLE_SPEND`: Error occurred when a client has attempted to redeem a token that has already been used for authorization.

 # Generalized protocol overview {#overview}